-Given global industry trends towards deeper exploration, ZTEM and AirMt represent practical airborne electromagnetic methods for mapping conductivity to depths in excess of 1 km.
-As natural source electromagnetic methods, ZTEM and AirMt are generated from robust data processing techniques that enable 3D quantitative interpretation.
-Interpretation of both ZTEM and AirMt data is analogous to magnetovariational (MV) data, and in principle similar to magnetotelluric (MT) data.
-In this paper, we have presented a review of the current acquisition and interpretation methodologies, including system descriptions, data processing and presentation, 2D inversion, and 3D inversion.
+Given global industry trends towards deeper exploration under cover, ZTEM and AirMt represent practical airborne electromagnetic methods for mapping conductivity to depths in excess of 1 km in terrain of suitable conductivity.
+As ambient (natural) source electromagnetic methods, allowing a plane wave source to be reasonably assumed in most instances, ZTEM and AirMt data are derived from robust data processing techniques that enable 3D quantitative interpretation.
+Interpretation of both ZTEM and AirMt data is analogous to magnetovariational (MV) data, and in principle, similar to magnetotelluric (MT) data.
 We have demonstrated this with a case study involving the interpretation of over 500 line km of both ZTEM and AirMt data from BHP Billiton's Nebo-Babel Ni-Cu-PGE deposit in Western Australia's West Musgrave district.